venkatraj/js-notes/Part 1/10. Error handling/8.1 Error handling, _try..catch_/Error handling, _try..catch_.md

 ```

 ## Rethrowing
-If our catch block is indend to deal with a single problem such as bad json format, but another error occurs in try block, then our catch block should rethrow the error object that it can't handle.
+If our catch block is indent to deal with a single problem such as bad json format, but another error occurs in try block, then our catch block should rethrow the error object that it can't handle.
 Another catch all kind of catch block should handle the rethrown error.
 ```js
 function readData() {
   let json = '{ "age": 30 }';